Mongolma/code-quiz/README.md

 ## Code-quiz

-Build a timed code quiz with multiple-choice questions.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This is a timed code quiz with multiple-choice questions.
+It's very useful for coding bootcamp students.

+## Usage of this quiz

+When student press start it presents question with time.
+If students gave wrong answert it will penalize 15 seconds of the time.
+When its reached the end of the questions or timer reaches 0 game is over and it gives option to initialize their score.

+## The URL of the functional, deployed application & GitHub repository